JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin.md

 > When declaring a dependency on IntelliJ Platform, the IDE installer is resolved by default.
 > IDE installers are OS-specific and contain [](tools_intellij_platform_gradle_plugin_jetbrains_runtime.md) bundled, but have no EAP releases available.
 >
-> To resolve EAP releases instead, opt-out from installer releases with `useInstaller = false` passed to the dependency helper.
+> To resolve EAP releases instead, opt out from installer releases in the dependency helper configuration with `useInstaller = false`.
 >
 > **Important:** non-installer archives have no JetBrains Runtime (JBR) provided.
 >